habibiezkrillh/routes---navigation/navigation_codelab/README.md

 - [Flutter](https://flutter.dev/docs/get-started/install) (Latest stable version)
 - [Dart](https://dart.dev/get-dart)
 - An IDE (VS Code, Android Studio, or IntelliJ)
-- iOS Simulator (for Mac) or Android Emulator
+- Android Emulator (in this task i only use Chrome for running the app, press [`2`] to run from Chrome)

 ### Installation